 - In addition to meeting the insurance policy definition of incapacity, the client must also meet the temporary incapacity condition of release under superannuation law before the trustee can pay the Income Protection benefit to the client (i.e. client must cease employment due to illness or injury to meet eligibility requirements).
-Based on this, there is a risk the benefits may be trapped in super. - · Payments may be delayed as benefits must generally be paid by the insurer to the trustee first. - · Premiums can erode retirement savings if clients don't make extra contributions to negate premium cost. - Contributions made to fund premiums count towards the contribution caps. - Restricted to indemnity policies where the benefit amount is usually limited to what income the client earned 12-24 months before becoming temporarily incapacitated. - Ancillary benefits such as Critical Illness benefits cannot be provided as benefits through superannuation and are limited to a non-commutable income stream in substitution for the income the client was receiving before incapacity. - Additional fees may be payable when funding premiums by way of rollover from another complying superannuation fund.
+Based on this, there is a risk the benefits may not be received if and when the insurable event occurs. - · Payments may be delayed as benefits must generally be paid by the insurer to the trustee first. - Premiums can erode retirement savings if clients don't make extra contributions to negate premium cost. - Contributions made to fund premiums count towards the contribution caps. - · Additional fees may be payable when funding premiums by way of rollover from another complying superannuation fund.